Socialist Party of Serbia: 1993–2000: Leading government party

 The new SPS-led government was faced with the Kosovo War which ended up making a major impact on SPS.
 SPO joined the SPS-led federal government in January 1999.
 Vuk Drašković, the leader of SPO, supported the proposed Rambouillet Agreement, though Milošević declined to sign it, which ultimately led to the NATO bombing of Yugoslavia.
 Additionally, SPS and SPO entered into a conflict after the assassination of journalist Slavko Ćuruvija, which led to dismissal of SPO from the federal government.
 In the same year, Milošević proposed constitutional changes to the federal parliament to allow him to run for another term in the 2000 election; the amendments were passed by the parliament.
 Otpor, a student resistance movement formed in October 1998, and the Democratic Opposition of Serbia (DOS), a wide alliance of opposition parties formed in January 2000, called for early elections, though the elections ended up being organised for September 2000.
 Milošević faced Vojislav Koštunica, the DOS-nominated candidate, in the presidential election.
-The Federal Election Committee reported that Milošević placed second although that Koštunica also won less than 50% of the popular vote; this resulted into DOS-organised mass protests, which culminated into the overthrow of Slobodan Milošević.
+The Federal Election Committee reported that Milošević placed second although that Koštunica also won less than 50% of the popular vote.
+Milošević declined to accept the results, which resulted into DOS-organised mass protests that culminated into the overthrow of Slobodan Milošević.
 Milošević accepted defeat on 5 October 2000, while the Federal Election Committee published actual results on 7 October.
 Shortly after the elections, SPS, SPO, and DOS agreed to organise a snap parliamentary election in Serbia in December 2000.
 This parliamentary election, and all subsequent ones, were conducted in a proportional electoral system with only one electoral unit.
 SPS suffered defeat and only won 37 out of 250 seats in the National Assembly, which put the party in opposition for the first time since its formation in 1990.
+Following the 2000 elections, Milorad Vučelić formed the Democratic Socialist Party while Zoran Lilić also left and formed the Serbian Social Democratic Party.